yafangy/Review_aspect_extraction/README.md

 ## How to use the code

 Required Python modules: numpy, PyTorch (with or without CUDA), Keras, nltk, etc.

+You can skip step 5/6/7 if you wish to use pre-trained model to evaluate review text files.

 #### Step 1:
 Download general embeddings (GloVe: http://nlp.stanford.edu/data/glove.840B.300d.zip ).
 Rename it as "gen.vec" and save it in folder: data/embedding/